brloureiro/bl-template/README.md

   <li>Krishna Kumar's Template: https://github.com/kks32/phd-thesis-template</li>
   <li>University of Cambridge Computer Science template: https://github.com/cambridge/thesis/</li>
 </ul>
 But I found they had much more functionality than I needed, making it heavier and trickier to bespoke.
 So I wrote a (almost) minimal one for my needs.
 It includes two different title pages (the classic one similar to Krishna's and another similar to CS) and two options for the chapter headings.
+For the different options, check the <a href="https://github.com/brloureiro/bl-template/wiki">wiki</a>!
 <br/><br/>